glasergl/AppointmentHelper/README.md

 1. Move all `.exe` files to a common folder (where u want to store them).

 ## Usage
+1. Add environment variable `APPOINTMENTS_FILE_PATH` and point it to a file where you would like to have your appointments stored, e.g., a location that is regularly backed up.
+The file does not need to exist, any `.exe` will create an empty config file at the configured location, if there is no file.
+For example, you could choose `C:\Users\<User>\OneDrive\appointments.json`.
-1. Put a shortcut to the `Reminder` in the autostart folder of your operating system OR use a task scheduler tool (e.g., Task Scheduler of Windows) to run the `Reminder.exe` on your desired schedule.
+1. Configure the execution of the `Reminder` in the task scheduler tool of your OS to run the `Reminder.exe` on your desired schedule, e.g., when your computer starts and at 00:00 every day
-1. Enter your appointments with the `Editor`.
+1. Enter your appointments with the `Editor`
-1. A window will become visible if an appointment occurs today or will occur tomorrow (at the time the `Reminder` is executed, e.g., at the start of your computer).
+1. A window will become visible if an appointment occurs today or will occur tomorrow (at the time the `Reminder` is executed)
-1. You can always look at an overview of all appointments with the `Calendar`.
+1. You can always look at an overview of all appointments with the `Calendar`

-## Notes
-- If there is no `AppointmentHelper_Configuration.json` file, running any of the `.exe` (or `.jar`) will create an empty one.
-- The file `AppointmentHelper_Configuration.json` has to be in the same folder as the three `.exe`-files.